Welcome to CAST – the Centre for Anxiety, Stress and Trauma…

 Refugee Nurse Support

-The wider programme provides assistance to refugee nurses in coming to the UK, getting employment with NHS hospitals and going through the necessary procedures to obtain registration.
+The wider programme provided assistance to refugee nurses in coming to the UK, getting employment with NHS hospitals and going through the necessary procedures to obtain registration.
 We know that integration of refugees into their host communities is a key factor in supporting their emotional and physical wellbeing and gaining meaningful employment is one key way to promote such integration.

 Five of the refugee nurses joined CNWL Trust in November 2021.
 Read more here.

-CAST convened a team of outreach staff from across CNWL to undertake face-to-face screening and support for Afghan evacuees arriving in North West London and temporarily accommodated in ‘bridging’ hotels.
+CAST convened a team of outreach staff to undertake face-to-face screening and support for Afghan evacuees arriving in North West London and temporarily accommodated in ‘bridging’ hotels.
 The team sought to address the mental health and wellbeing needs of Afghan evacuees but also picked up more general issues around wellbeing and signposted evacuees to a range of other services which could help their quality of life and integration into British society.

 You can read more about this project here